shasuruvalli/mslearn-synapse/Instructions/Labs/11-synapse-azure-ml.md

     SELECT * FROM bike_data
     ```

-12. Close the **Notebook 1** tab, ending the Spark session and discarding the notebook.
+14. Publish the changes to the notebook.
+Then close the **Notebook 1** tab, and stop the Spark session.

 ## Connect Azure Synapse Analytics to Azure Machine Learning